openrewrite/rewrite-docs/reference/yaml-format-reference.md

 If you define a recipe or style in the `rewrite.yml` file, they _will not_ be included in the jars published from your project.

-If you want to redistribute a recipe or a style and apply them to other projects, you'll need to create them inside of the `META-INF/rewrite` folder of a jar.
+If you want to distribute a recipe or a style and apply them to other projects, you'll need to create them inside of the `META-INF/rewrite` folder of a jar.

 ## Best practices